kekkerz/ssm-connect/readme.md

 # Usage

-The script will use your aws credntials file to connect to AWS, and will use the `default` profile if none is specified.
+The script will use your aws credentials file to connect to AWS, and will use the `default` profile if none is specified.
 If you have multiple profiles set up in your credentials file, use the `-p` flag to tell the script which profile to use.

 ```
 [~]# ssm-connect --help